- Research Handbooks in Comparative Law series

 Chapter 30: Legal Protection of Same-sex Partnerships and Comparative Constitutional Law

-Nicholas Bamforth In the past twenty years, courts and legislatures in many constitutional democracies have considered, but not always conclusively resolved, a cluster of questions concerning the law’s treatment of sexual/emotional relationships between persons of the same sex (hereafter referred to as ‘same-sex partnerships’).1 Along one dimension lie what might be described as substantive questions, concerning the content of the legal rights afforded to those in same-sex partnerships in the jurisdiction concerned; along another dimension lie what might be termed institutional questions, concerning the proper roles and powers of different state institutions in resolving the substantive questions.
-Both sets of questions are of a clearly constitutional, and more specifically constitutional law, character.2 A very basic substantive question is whether any form of legal recognition should be granted to same-sex partnerships, even to the extent of recognising their existence as a social phenomenon.3 At this very basic level falls discussion of whether same-sex partners should have analogous rights to those enjoyed by unmarried opposite-sex partners, for example to succeed to tenancies, or to partnership-related employment or social security benefits.4 A rather deeper-level, but analytically related, question is whether a formal legal status should be available to those in same-sex partnerships, whether such a status is described as marriage or civil/registered partnership and whether or not the accompanying legal rights and obligations are the same as or sometimes subtly different from those associated with opposite-sex state-recognised marriage.5 A further question – albeit one which might be answered as part of a legislative...
+30. Legal protection of same-sex partnerships and comparative constitutional law Nicholas Bamforth In the past twenty years, courts and legislatures in many constitutional democracies have considered, but not always conclusively resolved, a cluster of questions concerning the law’s treatment of sexual/emotional relationships between persons of the same sex (hereafter referred to as ‘same-sex partnerships’).1 Along one dimension lie what might be described as substantive questions, concerning the content of the legal rights afforded to those in same-sex partnerships in the jurisdiction concerned; along another dimension lie what might be termed institutional questions, concerning the proper roles and powers of different state institutions in resolving the substantive questions.
+Both sets of questions are of a clearly constitutional, and more specifically constitutional law, character.2 A very basic substantive question is whether any form of legal recognition should be granted to same-sex partnerships, even to the extent of recognising their existence as a social phenomenon.3 At this very basic level falls discussion of whether same-sex partners should have analogous rights to those enjoyed by unmarried opposite-sex partners, for example to succeed to tenancies, or to partnership-related employment or social security benefits.4 A rather deeper-level, but analytically related, question is whether a formal legal status should be available to those in same-sex partnerships, whether such a status is described as marriage or civil/registered partnership and whether or not the accompanying legal rights and obligations are the same as or sometimes subtly different from those associated with opposite-sex state-recognised marriage.5 A further question – albeit...